-\ This technique has been described as the "Trojan Horse" attack[5].
+\ This technique has been described as the "Trojan Horse" attack.
+[C]

 - 8. Counter-intelligence techniques have not been exploited.
-Although logs of suspicious events (such as incorrectly supplied passwords) are maintained no true counter-intelligence strategies are employed.
-For example Turn, et al. [26] have suggested inserting carefully monitored apparent flaws in the system.
-These flaws would be intended to attract a would-be attacker, any attempt to exploit them would result in an early warning of attack and an opportunity to apprehend the attacker. - 9.
-Some areas of potentially vulnerability have not been examined.
-These include vulnerability to undetected failures of the hardware protection apparatus[17],\ electromagnetic radiation from the physical hardware machine[3], and traffic analysis possibilities, using performance measurement tools available to any user.
+Although logs of suspicious events are maintained no true counter-intelligence strategies are employed.
+For example, Turn, et al. [TFH] have suggested inserting carefully monitored apparent flaws in the system.
+These flaws are intended to attract a would-be attacker; any attempt to exploit them would result in an early warning of attack and an opportunity to apprehend the attacker. - 9.
+Some areas of potential vulnerability have not been examined.
+These include vulnerability to undetected failures of the hardware protection apparatus[M],\ electromagnetic radiation from the physical hardware machine[BD], and traffic analysis possibilities, using performance measurement tools available to any user.

-It is interesting to note that none of these nine specific weaknesses represent intrinsic difficulties of full-scale computer utility systems - relatively straightforward modification can easily strengthen any of these areas.
-In fact, neither the two major weaknesses nor the nine specific ones represent "holes" in the sense of being immediately exploitable by an attacker.
-Rather, they are areas in which an attacker is more likely to discover a method of entry caused by misimplementation, misunderstanding, or mismanagement of an otherwise securable system.
-Thus we might describe the protection system as usable, though with known areas of weakness.
+It is interesting to note that none of these nine specific weaknesses represent intrinsic difficulties of full-scale computer utility systems -relatively straightforward modification can easily strengthen any of these areas.
+In fact neither the two major weaknesses nor the nine specific ones represent "holes" in the sense of being immediately exploitable by an attacker.